keivanipchihagh/ML-Dev-Ease-Classification-vs.-Generation/README.md

 > Some repositories contained over 1000 files and they would take a long time to scrape.
 Due to time constraints, I decided to exclude these repositories and only keep the *n_files* to be analyzed.

 ### Step 3.5 - Comparing ML Repositories
-Analysis done on repositories' sizes indicate the ones with "text classification" models tend to be larger in size with over 10 repositories exceeding 100MB.
+Analysis done on repositories' sizes indicates the ones with "text classification" models tend to be larger in size with over 10 repositories exceeding 100MB.
 The case doesn't appear with "text generation" repositories where the largest one is only about 70MB.

 | Statistics  | Text Classification | Text Generation |
 | ------------- | ------------- | ------------- |